 Travel Insurance for Indonesia - What Australians Need to Know

-All major Australian travel insurance providers offer cover for Indonesia, though premiums are typically higher than for Australia due to the increased medical and evacuation risk.
+All major Australian travel insurance providers cover Indonesia, and premiums are relatively affordable for the region.
 See our full Australian travel insurance comparison for provider details.

 Key Travel Facts for Australians

 • Currency: Indonesian Rupiah (IDR).
-As of early 2026, A$1 buys approximately IDR 10,000.
-ATMs widely available in tourist areas; credit cards accepted at larger establishments
+As of early 2026, A$1 buys approximately 10,500 IDR.
+ATMs are widely available in tourist areas but charge withdrawal fees.
+Credit cards accepted at larger hotels and restaurants; cash essential for warungs, markets, and taxis

-• SafeTravel advisory: Indonesia is typically rated Level 2 - Exercise increased caution.
-Higher advisories may apply to specific regions
+• Smartraveller advisory: Indonesia is typically rated Level 2 - Exercise a high degree of caution.
+Higher warnings apply to some provinces outside tourist areas

 Travel Risks in Indonesia for Australian Travellers